fogus/spiel/pyramidenspiel/carbonite-dice/README.markdown

 Scoring in CarboniteDice
 ========================

+When the game ends look at the pyramids in your Vault and score according to the following:

 * 7 points for each solid-color tree
 * 5 points for each mixed-color tree
 * 1 point for each of the rest of your pieces

+Finally, take the score of your Vault and multiply it by the value of the pips on the turn markers to get your final score.

 Credits
 =======